jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

     ## 6  6      kate  katebenn
     ## 7  7    anjali    lianja

+Wonderful!
+Now that you have an R version of all data that is contained in the database, you can dive a little deeper into the relations between the different data frames.

 ## How do the tables relate?

 The connection to the MySQL database `con` has already been created for